raspberrypilearning/trained-vision-app/en/step_5.md

 Open your programmer's text editor, create a  new file, and save it somewhere on your computer with a name that ends in `.py`.
 For example,  `project.py`.

-**Remember the path to the location of your saved progam.
+**Remember the path to the location of your saved program.
 You need it to run the program later!**
 --- /collapse ---

 --- collapse ---